 How can I get the best rate on my auto insurance?

 Car insurance companies offer a variety of discounts to earn your loyalty.
-To get the best rate on your auto insurance, review our car insurance discount comparison table above and comparison shop at least three companies to find the best price.
+To get the best rate on your auto insurance, review the car insurance discount comparison table above and comparison shop at least three companies to find the best price.
+Maintaining a clean driving record, choosing appropriate coverage levels for your budget and driving an affordable vehicle are also steps that you can take to help keep your car insurance costs low.

 - $100,000 bodily injury liability per person